DPRAHUL-2021/DPR-s-Quizinity/README.md

 # DPR-s-Quizinity
-This is quiz taking webiste
+This is quiz platform developed using HTML , CSS and JavaScript.
+Where there are categories for taking quiz